Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

-Vertigo is when you feel dizzy.
-You may think that you or your surroundings are spinning or tilting even though you are not moving.
+Vertigo is a condition that causes you to feel dizzy.
+You may think that you or your surroundings are spinning even though you are not moving.

 WHILE YOU ARE HERE: